sandeepmallick/Time-Out-chrome-extension/README.md

 Push and submit a pull request!

 # 🧭 License
-This project is licensed under the MIT License — feel free to use and modify it responsibly.
+This project is licensed under the BSD 3-Clause License — feel free to use and modify it responsibly.

 # 🧠 Stay aware.
 Stay focused.
 Timeout helps you build healthier digital habits, one website at a time.